 - To show off a gemstone’s best colour, lighting should be diffused rather than direct.
 This can be achieved by placing translucent white glass, plastic or cloth between the light source and the gem.

 - A mix of direct and diffused lighting can add drama to a photograph by adding some sparkle or dispersion to a transparent gem, while also bringing out its finest colours.

 - When photographing highly polished metal, the shiny surfaces can be challenging, especially with direct lighting.
 Diffused lighting often works well to exhibit soft tonal gradients in the metals, and highlight the designed metalwork.

-- Gemstones are cut and fashioned to show their best colors when looking straight down at them, perpendicular to the table of the gem.
-If the gems are cut as cabochons (a gem with a rounded, unfaceted, polished surface) and have asterism (a six-rayed star created when light hits inclusions in the gemstone), it is best to light them in a way that centers the star in the middle of the stone.
-With carved materials, there is much more latitude with the direction in which a piece can be photographed, but even there it is important to discern what the artist’s principal objective is.
+- Gemstones are cut and fashioned to show their best colours when looking straight down at them, perpendicular to the table of the gem.
+If the gems are cut as cabochons (a gem with a rounded, unfaceted, polished surface) and have asterism (a six-rayed star created when light hits inclusions in the gemstone), it is best to light them in a way that centres the star in the middle of the stone.
+With carved materials, there is much more latitude with the direction in which a piece can be photographed, but even then it is important to discern what the artist’s principal objective is.
 Talking to the cutter or designer is important.

-- The camera angle may also be used as a tool: photographing “straight on” is important for documentary style photographs.
+- The camera angle may also be used as a tool: photographing “straight on” is important for documentary-style photographs.
 To captivate a viewer’s imagination, the subject may be turned, or the camera angle skewed, to obtain dramatic results.

 Robert Weldon, manager of photography and visual communications at GIA in Carlsbad, provided his insight and expertise for the writing of this article.